Kotlin/api-guidelines/docs/topics/api-guidelines-minimizing-mental-complexity.md

 This function could replace the `Json{}` DSL builder.
 However, the DSL approach has noticeable benefits:

 * Backward compatibility is easier to maintain with the DSL builder than with this function, as adding new configuration options simply means adding new properties (or in other examples, new functions), which is a backward-compatible change, unlike changing the parameter list of an existing function.
-* Documentation is also easier to create and maintain for the DSL.
+* It also makes creating and maintaining documentation easier.
 You can document each property separately at its point of declaration, instead of having to document many parameters of a function, all in one place.

 ### Use extension functions and properties